Cnosimaj/PlantDiseaseDetection/README.md

-# 🪴Plant Disease Detection Model
+# 🪴Plant Disease Detection Model🪴
 A project that detects plant disease in plant leaves by harnessing the power of Deep Learning, Computer Vision, and Agricultural Technology.

 ## 📖Project Overview